The reason why many guitar players don’t think music theory is necessary comes from the belief in certain myths about music theory for the guitar.

 i – iv – v – VI – i – iv – v – i

-Which gives us these chords:
+This gives us these chords:

 d) Arpeggio notes

-Though this is no hard and fast rule, during the solo part of the piece of music, I will tend to emphasize on the arpeggio notes of each chord backing the melody.
+Though this is no hard and fast rule, during the solo part of the piece of music, I will tend to emphasize the arpeggio notes of each chord backing the melody.